khmarbaise/octopress/source/_posts/2016/06/2016-06-11-maven-anti-patterns-build-helper-maven-plugin.md

-The `generatorPlugin` is just a placeholder for different kinds of maven plugins which generate code for example [ANTLR4 Maven Plugin][antlr4-maven-plugin], [Templating Maven Plugin][templating-maven-plugin], [JAXB2 Maven Plugin][jaxb2-maven-plugin] just to name some examples here.
+The `generatorPlugin` is just a placeholder for different kinds of maven plugins which generate code for example [ANTLR4 Maven Plugin][antlr4-maven-plugin], [Templating Maven Plugin][templating-maven-plugin], [JAXB2 Maven Plugin][jaxb2-maven-plugin] just to mention a few examples here.

 Usually this can be reduced to the following:
 ``` xml